melange-re/melange-re.github.io/docs/communicate-with-javascript.md

 ```

 In the case of `actionFromJs`, the return value, unlike the previous case, is
 not an option type.
-This is because there is no possibility of passing an
+This is an example of "correct by construction": the only
-invalid value to the function: values of type `abs_fruit` can only be created
-using `actionToJs`.
+way to create an `abs_action` is by calling the `actionToJs` function.

 ### Polymorphic variants